hack-to-hack/prague2024/README.md

 ## Focus

-There has been considerable advancements in primitives in our space, but we risk losing sight of some original cypherpunk ideals of self-sovereignty.
-We welcome all hardware and software hackers to attend an open hackspace for experimentation and a series of practical workshops on various topics.
+There has been considerable advancements in software primitives in our space, but we risk losing sight of some original cypherpunk ideals of self-sovereignty, and running your own hardware.
+We welcome all hardware and software hackers to attend an open hackspace for experimentation and a series of practical workshops on various topics, relating to the intersection of hardware ans software.

-Topics
+### Topics

  - running your own node
    - RPC endpoints